Mobile coverage

 Switzerland enjoys almost complete mobile coverage with state-of-the-art 4G and 5G technologies.

-At the end of 2024, almost 100% of the population was covered by LTE (4G), which was launched in Switzerland over ten years ago.
-All carriers also report high mobile coverage and high download speeds with LTE Advanced technology (4G+) and 5G.
+At the end of 2025, almost 100% of the population was covered by LTE (4G), which was launched in Switzerland over ten years ago.

-Including all network generations, Salt claims to cover 99.9% of the population.
+If all network generations are included, Salt claims to cover 99.9% of the population.
 By aggregating 3G, 4G and 5G signals, the Salt network offers transfer rates of up to 750 Mbps when 4G+ and 5G services are available, and up to 1.7 Gbps in regions with 5G+ coverage.

-By the end of 2024, Swisscom reached 99% of the population with 5G and transfer rates of up to 1 Gbps, and 86% with 5G+ and transfer rates of up to 2 Gbps.
-Swisscom is aiming to reach 90% coverage with 5G+ by 2025.
-Sunrise covered over 99% of the population with 5G and transfer rates up to 1 Gbps, plus 79% of the population with 5G and transfer rates up to 2 Gbps.
+By the end of 2025, Swisscom reached 99% of the population with 5G and transfer rates of up to 1 Gbps, and 88% with 5G+ and transfer rates of up to 2 Gbps.
+Sunrise covered over 99% with 5G (basic and standalone) and transfer rates of up to 1 Gbps, and 79% with 5G broadband and transfer rates of up to 2 Gbps.